Trafalgar Square: Nelson's Column

 Nelson's Column was planned independently of Barry's work.
-In 1838 a Nelson Memorial Committee had approached the government proposing that a monument to the victory of Trafalgar, funded by public subscription, should be erected in the square.
+In 1838 a Nelson Memorial Committee had approached Her Majesty's Government proposing that a monument to the victory of Trafalgar, funded by public subscription, should be erected in the square.
 A competition was held and won by the architect William Railton, who proposed a 218 ft 3 in Corinthinan column topped by a statue of Nelson and guarded by four sculpted lions.
 The design was approved, but received widespread objections from the public.
 Construction went ahead beginning in 1840 but with the height reduced to 145 ft 3 in.
 The column was completed and the statue raised in November 1843.

 The last of the bronze reliefs on the column's pedestals was not completed until May 1854, and the four lions, although part of the original design, were only added in 1867.
 Each lion weighs seven tons.
 A hoarding remained around the base of Nelson's Column for some years and some of its upper scaffolding remained in place.
 Landseer, the sculptor, had asked for a lion that had died at the London Zoo to be brought to his studio.
 He took so long to complete sketches that its corpse began to decompose and some parts had to be improvised.
 The statues have paws that resemble cats more than lions.

 Barry was unhappy about Nelson's Column being placed in the square.
 In July 1840, when its foundations had been laid, he told a parliamentary select committee that "it would in my opinion be desirable that the area should be wholly free from all insulated objects of art".

-In 1940 the Nazi SS developed secret plans to transfer Nelson's Column to Berlin after an expected German invasion, as related by Norman Longmate in If Britain Had Fallen (1972).
+In 1940, during the Second World War, the Schutzstaffel of Nazi Germany developed secret plans to transfer Nelson's Column to Berlin after an expected German invasion, as related by the historian Norman Longmate in If Britain Had Fallen (1972).

 The square has been Grade I listed on the Register of Historic Parks and Gardens since 1996.